 COVID-19: increased support available through tax credits and universal credits

-26 March 2020: the Government is expected to announce measures to support the self-employed through the current crisis on Thursday 26 March 2020.
-In the meantime, it has made some changes to the support available through working tax credits and universal credit which will provide some help to the self-employed.
+Updated 1 April 2020: the government has announced measures to support the incomes of employees and the self-employed but some will not be eligible for these schemes.
+For those that do not qualify the government has made some changes to the support available through working tax credits and universal credit which will provide some help.

 Increases in the standard rates